akohta/emf_mie_ms/README.md

    The range of color bar in each cross section is output to the info.txt file (ex. xy_info.txt for z=0 plane).
    The xz_Ex.gif, yz_Ex.gif and xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script gif_animation.sh.

+6. type './example4.out' with an argument of datafile name.
+   For example, './example4.out ex.dat'.
+   This executable calculates far-field intensity distributions and outputs them to text files.
+   The I_example4.png is the visualization result of electric field intensity distributions, created by gnuplot script gscript_example4.plt.

 Please see exmie_src/emf_mie_ms.h for detail of functions, mfb_src/multi_fbeam.h for detail of incident fields.
 The mie_ms_solver, example2.out and example3.out are parallelized using OpenMP.
 The number of threads is controlled by the environment variable OMP_NUM_THREADS.